Myhael76/sag-az-pipelines-installation-images-builder/README.md

 - Add Pool -> New -> Type = Azure virtual machine scale set
 - Select your Azure subscription and click Authorize

+### Upload Secure Values by the means of a Secure File

+- Copy `example.secure.sh` to `secure.sh`
+- Change the values according to your specific situation
+- In the "Pipelines" section of your DevOps project, go to "Library"
+- Select "Secure files" and upload `secure.sh`
+- Grant permission to the pipeline

 ### Create a New Pipeline

 - Choose GitHub
 - Choose this project (or a clone)
-- (To verify) the yaml should appear automatically.
+- The yaml should appear automatically.